cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 # Working with gRPC

 gRPC, a robust framework, has emerged as a powerful tool for building fast, efficient, and scalable communication between services.
-Its efficiency, surpassing that of traditional REST APIs, is due to its use of HTTP/2 and Protocol Buffers, which enable features like bidirectional streaming, multiplexing, and compact message serialization.
+Its efficiency, surpassing that of traditional REST APIs, is due to its use of HTTP/2 and **Protocol Buffers** (**Protobuf**), which enable features like bidirectional streaming, multiplexing, and compact message serialization.
 These attributes make gRPC intriguing for scenarios demanding low latency and high throughput, such as real-time data streaming, microservices, and mobile-to-backend communication.

 With .NET 8, gRPC has become a first-class citizen in the .NET ecosystem, providing robust support for creating gRPC services and clients.
 Whether building APIs for internal microservices or delivering real-time updates to thousands of connected devices, gRPC enables you to write strongly typed, efficient code while taking advantage of modern networking capabilities.
 Its seamless integration with C# ensures a reassuring and confident development experience, with generated classes and intuitive APIs handling much of the heavy lifting for you.